 Disinfectant/Disinfection ByProducts: Under the Stage 2 Disinfectant/Disinfection ByProduct Rule (D/DBPR), our public water system was required by USEPA to conduct an evaluation of our distribution system.
-This is known as an Initial Distribution System Evaluation (IDSE), and is intended to identify locations in our distribution system with elevated disinfection byproduct concentrations.
-The locations selected for the IDSE may be used for compliance monitoring under Stage 2 D/DBPR, beginning in 2012.
+This is known as an Initial Distribution System Evaluation (IDSE), and was to identify locations in our distribution system with elevated disinfection byproduct concentrations.
 Disinfection byproducts are the result of providing continuous disinfection of your drinking water and from when disinfectants combine with organic matter naturally occurring in the source water.
-Disinfection byproducts are grouped into two categories, Total Trihalomethanes (TTHM) and Haloacetic Acids (HAA5).
+Disinfection byproducts are grouped into two categories, Total Trihalomethanes (TTHM) and Haloacetic Acids (HAAs).
 USEPA sets standards for controlling the levels of disinfectants and disinfection byproducts in drinking water, including both THMs and HAAs.
 For compliance purposes we currently sample for Stage I compliance at Maximum Residence Sites.
-You will see data for both the Stage I and Stage II D/DBPR included in the following charts.
+For compliance purposes, we currently sample for Stage II compliance at 6 distribution sites quarterly.

-Unregulated Contaminate Monitoring Regulation II: None of the Unregulated Contaminates tested in this study were found in detectable levels.
+Unregulated Contaminate Monitoring Regulation II: None of the Unregulated Contaminates tested in this study where found in detectable levels.
 There will be no mention of these contaminates in the following charts as none were detected.